Galaxies, Active Galactic Nuclei and Cosmology

 JWST data has already shown us that galaxies in the early universe can behave differently than galaxies today.
 Melia (2023) recently studied JWST high redshift galaxies and found that early galaxies were brighter than expected.
 By assuming that brighter galaxies mean bigger mass, this result questions the accuracy of the 𝛬CDM model.
 This problem was first observed by Steinhardt et al (2016) and named it the ‘Impossibly Early Galaxy Problem’.

-This project will use data from JWST, Weave LOFAR and other surveys to explore high redshift galaxies (of which there are more being detected and at higher redshifts) to determine how their properties and formation are different than galaxies today.
-The project will investigate whether the observed differences can be explained by the 𝛬CDM model and if not what could explain the discrepancies.
+This project will use data from JWST and other surveys to explore high redshift galaxies (of which there are more being detected and at higher redshifts) to determine how their properties and formation are different than galaxies today.
+The project will compare observations and simulations to determine whether there is a discrepancy between the properties of high redshift galaxies with those predicted by the 𝛬CDM model and if not what could explain the differences.
 This could lead to important insights into our understanding of the universe.

 -